We had no idea what we were getting into when we decided to RV with pets.

 We simply ensure that we see the cat before we leave the RV and double check the outside to ensure that we don’t see her.

-It has become a family affair to always check the RV for all pets when we have returned whether it be a simple walk around the campground or a full day out exploring.
+It has become a family affair to always check the RV for our kitty when we have returned whether it be a simple walk around the campground or a full day out exploring.

 Not all RV parks will welcome Fido, especially if they have been identified as an “aggressive breed”.